 Life expectancy is the most commonly used measure of the health status of a population and the performance of the healthcare system (1).
 Another equally important dimension is the uncertainty around that expectation: lifespan inequality (2).
 Lifespan inequality has become relevant for policy makers with the growing interest in economic and health inequalities (3, 4), in particular because lifespan inequality is often negatively associated with life expectancy (5-7).
 Typically, early deaths are more common in underprivileged groups, simultaneously reducing life expectancy and increasing lifespan inequality (8-11).
 Both indicators may have implications for individuals’ decisions over their life course.
 For instance, when to invest in education or when to retire, are decisions based on life expectancy but also on the uncertainty surrounding the eventual time of death (10).

 Life expectancy is lower in Denmark than in Norway and Sweden for females and males.
-While their Scandinavian counterparts showed continuous improvement, life expectancy stagnated among Danish women and men experienced a slowdown between the mid-1970s and mid-1990s, to improve thereafter, remaining lower than in Sweden and Norway (12).
+While their Scandinavian counterparts showed continuous improvement, life expectancy stagnated among Danish women, and men experienced a slowdown between the mid-1970s and mid-1990s, improving thereafter but remaining lower than in Sweden and Norway (12).
 Differences between Denmark and Sweden in life expectancy have been thoroughly documented (13, 14).
-For instance, the stagnation in female life expectancy resulted mainly from increased mortality of those born in 1919-1939, among which smoking throughout life was more prevalent, and alcohol consumption was also higher than in Sweden (13, 14).
-Similarly, smoking related mortality is considerably higher in Danish males compared to Swedish because of the widespread use of snus instead of cigarettes in Sweden (15).
-However, it is unclear the effect that might have on lifespan inequality.
-Previous evidence shows mixed results on the effects of smoking in lifespan inequality: little to no effect on the Finnish population (16), while it increased lifespan inequality in some European countries (17).
+Among females, the stagnation in life expectancy resulted mainly from the increased mortality of those born from 1919 to 1939, cohorts with high levels of smoking and alcohol consumption compared to their Swedish contemporaries (13, 14).
+Similarly, smoking-related mortality was considerably higher in Danish compared to Swedish males because of the widespread use of snus instead of cigarettes in Sweden (15).
+While these differences were a known contributor to life expectancy differences (ref – Drefahl “falling behind” PLoS One), it is unclear what effect that might have had on lifespan inequality differences.
+Previous evidence has shown mixed results for the effects of smoking on lifespan inequality: little to no effect on the Finnish population (16), while it increased lifespan inequality in some European countries (17).

-The Danish case, juxtaposed with their Scandinavian counterparts, is interesting given the shared history, culture and similarities in their healthcare systems (18).
-It is unknown how different age and cause-of-death mortality changes would extend to lifespan inequality patterns.
-Here, we analyze data since 1960 to test the hypotheses that 1) Denmark has higher lifespan inequality relative to Sweden and Norway in females and males; 2) the stagnation in life expectancy of Danish women was accompanied by a stagnation in lifespan inequality, while men experienced a slowdown on reducing lifespan inequality; and 3) the stagnation in lifespan inequality was driven by smoking related causes, such as cancers and respiratory illnesses for females and males, while midlife mortality (e.g. accidents) was partly responsible for trends among males.
-In addition, we provide age-cause specific needed interventions for Denmark to reduce lifespan inequality, and translate them into gains in life expectancy towards Swedish levels in both sexes.
+The Danish case, juxtaposed with its Scandinavian counterparts, is interesting given the shared history, culture and similarities in their healthcare systems (18).
+It is unknown how the different age and cause-of-death mortality trends in the three countries would extend to lifespan inequality patterns.
+Here, we analyze data since 1960 to test the hypotheses that 1) Denmark has higher lifespan inequality relative to Sweden and Norway in females and males; 2) the stagnation in life expectancy of Danish women was accompanied by a stagnation in lifespan inequality, while men experienced a slowdown in reducing lifespan inequality; and 3) the stagnation in lifespan inequality was driven by smoking-related causes, such as cancers and respiratory illnesses for females and males, while midlife mortality (e.g. accidents) was partly responsible for trends among males.
+In addition, we provide age- and cause-specific needed interventions for Denmark to reduce lifespan inequality, and translate them into gains in life expectancy towards Swedish levels in both sexes.

 Data and Methods